tuarua/Firebase-ANE/README.md

 - The Issue Tracker is for **reproducible bugs only**.
 Use the supplied template.
 - Spend at least 1 hour investigating the issue yourself.
 - The project is open source, that is, the code is free to use and free to modify.
-- If you require general support then Paid for consultancy is available.
+- Paid Support is available for anything which falls outside bug fixing and minor help.

 ## Contributing